A brand new scrappage scheme maybe on the cards and it could launch as soon as next month.

 What could a new scrappage scheme for 2020 look like?

-There’s a fair amount of speculation about this, but any structure that sees a level of state support is unlikely to be as straightforward as the original £2,000 off a new car in exchange for your old one.
+Whichever scheme gets the go-ahead, it’s unlikely to be as straightforward as the original £2,000 off a new car in exchange for your old one.

 One of the most reasoned ideas we’ve seen so far is a proposed ‘self-help’ scrappage scheme, which would need to run on a global rather than national basis, but would assist car manufacturers in reaching unrealistic emissions targets they were asked to meet by 2021.